-Credentials - Education Specialist
+Credentials • Education Specialist

-Note: All students in the special education program, credential and Master's, must meet with an advisor before or during the first semester of enrollment for program advisement.
+Note: All students in the Special Education Program, Credential and Master's, must meet with an advisor before or during the first semester of enrollment for program advisement.
 Those who do not may be administratively considered for disenrollment.

-Programs offered lead to Certificates of Eligibility/ Preliminary for basic teaching credentials in four specialties:
+Programs offered lead to Certificates of Eligibility and/or the Preliminary Credential (Level I) in three specialties:

-- Education Specialist: Early Childhood Special Education (ECSE) - Levels I and II - Education Specialist: Moderate/Severe Disabilities -Level I - Education Specialist: Mild/Moderate Disabilities Specialist (M/M) - Levels I and II - Education Specialist: Moderate/Severe Disabilities Specialist (M/S) - Levels I and II
+- Education Specialist: Early Childhood Special Education (ECSE) - Levels I and II; - Education Specialist: Mild/Moderate Disabilities Specialist (M/M) Levels I and II; and - Education Specialist: Moderate/Severe Disabilities Specialist (M/S) Levels I and II.